DuiToken/DuiToken/audit/README.md

-# x Audit
+# DuiToken Audit

-Audit/s details to be added
+The inital audit completed by TechRate found a minor issue with the excludeAccount function, we resolved this prior to launch & have published the revised audit here.

 ## Licence